 For any other meeting of the Caucus, a quorum shall be 25 fully accredited members, but in no event more than one-half plus one of the Caucus’ membership.

 ARTICLE XIII — Dues

-Section 1.
-Membership, including voting rights and the right to seek and hold office, in the Business and Professional Caucus is available on an equal basis ten days after payment or submission of a substantially complete waiver application to those who pay dues and those who seek and obtain a waiver based on self-identified economic hardship and/or an objective impediment to payment of dues.
+Membership, including voting rights and the right to seek and hold office, in the Business and Professional Caucus is available on an equal basis to all members immediately after payment or submission of a substantially complete waiver application to those who pay dues and those who seek and obtain a waiver based on self-identified economic hardship and/or an objective impediment to payment of dues.
 Voting rights in officer elections also require that membership have been attained by ten (10) days before the date of the officer election.

-The annual membership dues of the Business and Professional Caucus shall be $25 per dues year as defined in these bylaws.
+The membership dues of the Business and Professional Caucus shall be $25 per dues year as defined in these bylaws.
 Any member who fails to pay or have waived the prescribed dues may have their membership rescinded from the Caucus.

 Individuals seeking a lifetime membership shall pay $500 for such status.